bloominstituteoftechnology/node-db1-project/README.md

 | name  | string           | required, unique |
 | budget| numeric          | required         |

-### Create a Server and API
+### Finalize the API

-- Create an express server
-- Write CRUD endpoints for the `accounts` resource.
+- Finish writing the CRUD endpoints for the `accounts` resource.
 Use your `db helpers` for database access.
 - Manually test your endpoints with `Postman` to check they are working as expected.

 ## Stretch Problems